kata-containers/community/Backport-Guide.md

 ## Backport Workflow

-The basic workflow involves creating a new local branch from the stable tree you are targetting, then cherry picking the commits from your master branch PR onto that branch.
+The basic workflow involves creating a new local branch from the stable tree you are targeting, then cherry picking the commits from your master branch PR onto that branch.
 You then submit your branch to GitHub as a PR against the stable branch (and not the `master` branch).